 El Salvador coffee is and has been a big part of the nation’s history and culture.
 Since its introduction in 1779, the cultivation of these beans has impacted the history and economy of the country.

-El Salvador has the ideal geography, soil, and climate to harvest the varieties of coffee Bourbon, Pacas, Pacamara, Catimor, Catuaí, Catisic, Caturra, and Cuscatleco.
+El Salvador produces high-quality coffee beans grown in rich volcanic soil at high altitudes.
+The Country has the ideal soil and climate to harvest the varieties of Salvadoran coffee such as Bourbon, Pacas, Pacamara, Catimor, Catuaí, Catisic, Caturra, and Cuscatleco.

 These coffee beans are grown in the six production areas; Alotecpec-Metapan, El Balsamo -Quezaltepec, Apaneca-Ilamatepec, Chichontepec, Tecapa-Chinameca, and Cacahuatique.